tracy-git123/tracy-git123.github.io/projects/sendydeliverytime.md

 dtypes: float64(6), int64(10), object(9)
 ```

-1) The attributes I chose to include in the model were:
+1) I chose the 3 attributes below to include in the model as they had a more significant impact on the delivery time:
-- Day of the week - since traffic conditions on the weekend or weekday influnce delivery times
+- Day of the week - since traffic conditions on the weekend or weekday influence delivery times
 - Precipitation - since rain will impact traffic congestion on the road system
 - Distance - between the Sendy depot and the delivery destination